frodopwns/qwikcelery/README.md

 This should be all it takes to set up Vagrant.

+You will also need to install ansible so that Vagrant can use playbooks to provision the VM

+    sudo pip install ansible

 Now bootstrap your virtual machines with the following command.
 Note that you do not need to download any "box" manually.
 This project already includes a `Vagrantfile` to get you up and running, and will get one for you if needed.

 `vagrant up`